Multi-Rees Algebras of Strongly Stable Ideals

 \begin{proof} Recall that whenever there is a directed edge from $T$ to $T'$, we have $T \succ_{rlex} T'$.
 Additionally, observe that a sink of $\Gamma_{\mu}(I)$ must be reached eventually because there is no infinite descending chain of monomials with respect to a monomial order (see \cite[Lemma 2.1.7]{herzog2011monomial}).

 If there is a vertex $T$ of type $M$ in $\Gamma_{\mu}(I)$, then every vertex of $\Gamma_{\mu}(I)$ must be of type $M$ by Lemma \ref{vertices} (a).
 Thus any sink is of type $M$.
 Furthermore, every sink of $\Gamma_{\mu}(I)$ must be divisible by $T_{M'}$.
 Otherwise, there is an edge directed from a sink by \Cref{fibergraphmovesforrlex} (b), a contradiction.
-Hence each sink is of the form $T_{M'}Z_{M'}$ where $Z_{M'}$ is a vertex in $\Gamma_{\frac{\mu}{M'}}(I)$.
+Hence each sink is of the form $Z_{M'}T_{M'}$ where $Z_{M'}$ is a vertex in $\Gamma_{\frac{\mu}{M'}}(I)$.
 Finally, the monomial $Z_{M'}$ must be a sink in $\Gamma_{\frac{\mu}{M'}}(I)$.
 Otherwise, there must be an edge directed from $Z_{M'}$ to another vertex in $\Gamma_{\frac{\mu}{M'}}(I)$, say $Z'$.
-Then, $Z_{M'}\rightarrow_{\mathcal{G}_1} Z'$ which in turn implies that $T_{M'}Z_{M'} \rightarrow_{\mathcal{G}_1} T_{M'}Z'$, contradicting the fact that $T_{M'}Z_{M'}$ is a sink in $\Gamma_{\mu}(I)$.
+Then, $Z_{M'}\rightarrow_{\mathcal{G}_1} Z'$ which in turn implies that $Z_{M'}T_{M'} \rightarrow_{\mathcal{G}_1} T_{M'}Z'$, contradicting the fact that $Z_{M'}T_{M'}$ is a sink in $\Gamma_{\mu}(I)$.

 If $\Gamma_{\mu}(I)$ has no vertices of type $M$, then $L_N (T)$ exists for each vertex $T$ of $\Gamma_{\mu}(I)$.
 Furthermore, every sink of $\Gamma_{\mu}(I)$ must be divisible by $T_{N'}$.
 Otherwise, it could not be a sink due to \Cref{fibergraphmovesforrlex} (a).
-Therefore, each sink is of the form $T_{N'}Z_{N'}$ where $Z_{N'}$ is a vertex in $\Gamma_{\frac{\mu}{N'}}(I)$.
+Therefore, each sink is of the form $Z_{N'}T_{N'}$ where $Z_{N'}$ is a vertex in $\Gamma_{\frac{\mu}{N'}}(I)$.
 As in the previous paragraph, one can show that $Z_{N'}$ must be a sink in $\Gamma_{\frac{\mu}{N'}}(I)$. \end{proof}

-\begin{corollary} Every nonempty $\Gamma_{\mu} (I)$ with respect to $\mathcal{G}_1$ has a unique sink. \end{corollary} \begin{proof} Let $\mu$ be a multidegree.
-We induct on the degree of $\mu$.
+\begin{remark} Let $\mu$ be a multidegree.
 If the degree of $\mu$ is odd, then $\Gamma_{\mu}(I)$ must be empty.
-Thus, the degree of $\mu$ must be even.
-If the degree of $\mu$ is two, then $\Gamma_{\mu}(I)$ is either an empty graph or it consists of exactly one vertex, thus it has a unique sink.
-Induction step follows immediately from \Cref{sinkreductionrlex}. \end{proof}
+Thus, we may assume the degree of $\mu$ is even for the remainder of the paper. \end{remark}